- Car accidents in the U.S. cause $871 B in damages annually

 The total costs of car accident damages can be devastating.
 According to one study, car accidents in the U.S. cause $871 billion in damages annually — around $900 per person.
 That figure includes a sizeable portion of medical bills as well as property damages costs.
 The lingering costs of loss of life, pain, or decreased quality of life was estimated to be $594 billion.

 Don’t get stuck thinking you can shoulder the hefty costs of your car accident alone.
-You can choose to file a claim or a lawsuit against all negligent parties with the help of a car accident attorney in San Luis Obispo.
+You can choose to file a claim or a lawsuit against all negligent parties with the help of a San Luis Obispo car accident lawyer.
 Your claim can include the following common types of damages assessed after car accidents in California.

 Medical Bills and Related Out-of-Pocket Expenses